dikamanne/dika_room/README.md

 # Getting Started with Create React App

+This is my personal website and portfolio.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was built with JavaScript on a React framework.

+This repo is to document the development.

-## Available Scripts
+## Running Website

 In the project directory, you can run: